 Fly to Johannesburg where you will be met on arrival and transferred 45 minutes to your hotel in Sandton.
-You have the rest of the day to relax or explore your surroundings.
+You have the rest of the day to relax, seek out the Christmas lights and explore your surroundings.

 Johannesburg - Johannesburg, known as Joburg or Jozi, is South Africa's largest city and a vibrant economic and cultural center.
 With a diverse population, it reflects the country's rich diversity.
 The city's history is linked to the discovery of gold, and today, it offers a blend of modern attractions, museums, art precincts, and nearby nature reserves.